Nightmare

 Dreaming About Crashing: Meaning, Psychology & Symbolism

-Dreams of crashing often reflect feelings of loss of control or fear of failure.
+Dreams about crashing often reflect feelings of losing control or sudden change in one's waking life.

 Written by: DreamMeaning Editorial Team